Practice & Projects · OrevateAI

 The easiest way is often to press and hold the base letter on your keyboard.
 A small pop-up menu will appear, allowing you to select the desired diacritic by typing the corresponding number.
 For example, holding ‘e’ will show options for é, è, ê, ë, etc.

-Using Online Tools:
+Using Word Processors and Online Tools:

 Diacritical Marks Across Languages